Best Day Trips from Lyon You’ve Probably Never Heard Of

 Where to Stay:

-When I was looking for day trips from Lyon that weren’t the usual suspects, Vienne kept popping up.
-It’s a place that really surprised me, honestly.
-It used to be a major Roman city, and you can totally feel that history when you’re there.
-It’s not as polished as some of the more famous spots, but that’s part of its charm.
+When I was going through day trips from Lyon that weren’t the usual suspects, Vienne kept showing up kinda often.
+It is a place that really surprised me, to be fair.
+Years ago it was a big Roman city, and you can still really sense that history as you walk around.
+It doesn’t feel as curated or polished as some of the more famous destinations, but honestly that’s the whole charm in it.

 The Roman ruins are scattered all over the place, which is pretty cool.
 You’ve got the Temple of Augustus and Livia, which is remarkably well-preserved, and the ancient theatre is still used for events today.
-It’s wild to think about what went on there centuries ago.
-I spent a good chunk of my time just wandering around, stumbling upon bits of history in unexpected corners.
+It is absolutely amazing how things happened back then.
+In fact, most of my time was spent wandering and coming across some historical pieces here and there.

 Here are a few things I made sure to check out: